Nuclear Power in the USA Appendix 3

 Another partnership was formed between Luminant (a subsidiary of Energy Future Holdings, formerly TXU) and Mitsubishi Heavy Industries (MHI) in February 2009.
 Luminant holds an 88% ownership share in Comanche Peak Nuclear Power Company and MHI a 12% share.
 The joint venture was set up to fund project development costs during the period preceding the issuance of the COL for two US-Advanced Pressurized Water Reactor (US-APWR) units at Comanche Peak (units 3 and 4).
 Luminant submitted the COL application in September 2008, but as design certification for the US-APWR reactors was delayed the COL was suspended.
 In May 2011 the NRC concluded that there were no environmental considerations that would hinder the project.
 Luminant's loan guarantee application was accepted by the DOE.
 Mitsubishi has withdrawn as a joint venture partner.

 Duke Energy lodged a COL for two Westinghouse AP1000 units at William States Lee III, a new site near Charlotte in Cherokee County, South Carolina in December 2007.
 The environmental review for the NRC was completed in December 2013, showing no problems, and the safety evaluation review was due for completion late in 2015.
 Duke told the NRC in 2012 that it was revising its COL application to move the nuclear island of both Lee units by some 20 metres to make excavation and construction easier.
-Partly as a result of this, the NRC delayed its target date for completing the COL to mid-2016.
+Partly as a result of this, the NRC delayed its target date for completing the COL to late 2016.